ouktlab/pyadintool/README.md

 ## VAD Features ##
 ### Common ###
+* Better SNR (signal-to-noise ratio), better performance
-* Better SNR, better performance
+* Better microphone (stand alone), better performance
+* Near-field recording, better performance
+* Uncompressed audio, better performance

 ### Power-based VAD ###
 * Activity estimation based on signal power and its thresholding
+* Assumptions
+    * number of speakers: only one (single speaker)
-* :smile: fast, light, and works well under high SNR conditions
+* :smile: fast and light
 * :frowning_face: unrobust against noise

 ### DNN-HMM VAD ###
 * Activity estimation based on machine learning model: HMM and DNN
 * Assumptions
     * number of speakers: only one (single speaker)
-    * language: Japanese may be better (due to the training set)
+    * language: Japanese may be better (due to the model's training set)
 * :smile: scale-invariant processing and multi-conditioned training of model
     * less includenced by the gain setting of audio devices
     * robust against assumed non-speech signals
-* :frowning_face: dependency on training data (general in ML methods)
+* :frowning_face: performance dependency on model and training data (general in ML methods)
-    * latter part of long vowels tend not to be detected
+    * latter part of long vowels tends not to be detected
     * coughs are sometimes detected (not included in training data)

 ### [Silero VAD](https://github.com/snakers4/silero-vad) ###
 * Activity estimation based on machine learning model: LSTM
 * :smile: moderately fast and light, and stable performance
+* :frowning_face: performance dependency on model and training data (general in ML methods)
+    * latter part of long vowels tends not to be detected

 ## Installation ##
 ### System Requirements ###
 * CPU: multi-core is better
-    * No confirmation with CUDA
+    * No confirmation using CUDA
 * Ubuntu 22.04, Ubuntu 22.04 on Windows WSL
     * :smile: Avairable: Power-based VAD, DNN-HMM VAD, Silero VAD
     * Required libraries